aczw/sddm-theme-corners/README.md

 - `LoginButtonTextColor`: the color of the login button text.
 - `LoginButtonBgColor`: the color of the login button background.
+- `LoginButtonText`: the text to be displayed on the login button.

 ### popup (power, session, and user)